MG-RAST/AWE/docs/README.md

 ### Submit a job for simple workflow

 This example consists of CWL workflow that takes a PDF file as input, extracts all words and generates a visual wordcloud.
+Execute the followin command in a new terminal from within the AWE folder:

 ```bash
  ./awe_submit.sh -w test/tests/pdf2wordcloud.cwl -j test/tests/rules-of-acquisition.job.cwl -d tmp